Shopify/pitchfork/README.md

 Most command-line options for other Rack applications (above) are also supported.
 Run `pitchfork -h` to see command-line options.

+## Relation to Unicorn

+Pitchfork initially started as a Unicorn patch, however some of Unicorn features as well as Unicorn policy of supporting extremely old Ruby version made it challenging.

+Forking was the occasion to significantly reduce the complexity.

+However some large parts of Pitchfork like the HTTP parser are still mostly unchanged from Unicorn, and Unicorn is fairly stable these days.
+As such we aim to backport any Unicorn patches that may apply to Pitchfork and vice versa.

 ## License

 pitchfork is copyright 2022 Shopify Inc and all contributors.